Effective permeabilities for flow through anisotropic microscopic geometries

 The relative errors obtained for all considered REVs are reported in \cref{table:Comparison}.

 From \cref{table:Comparison}, it can be observed that the permeability matrices $\mathbf{K}^\kappa_\mathrm{coil}$ and $\mathbf{K}^\kappa_\mathrm{coil,algo}$ are reasonably close.
-Although the relative error is on average about 20\%, this level of discrepancy remains acceptable for our purposes and supports the use of $\mathbf{R}_\theta$ as a suitable approximation of $\mathbf{O}$.
-It should also be noted that the oversampling procedure inevitably results in the loss of certain directional information, which may partly explain this discrepancy.
+Although the relative error is on average about 19\%, this level of discrepancy remains acceptable for our purposes and supports the use of $\mathbf{R}_\theta$ as a suitable approximation of $\mathbf{O}$, even though the assumption of \cref{lemma:preservation_symmetry} is not fulfilled.
+The largest error is measured for REV 7.
+Upon closer inspection, one observes that the dominant fibre direction in $\mathbf{K}^\kappa_\mathrm{coil}$ and $\mathbf{K}^\kappa_\mathrm{coil, algo}$ agrees reasonably well, whereas the two remaining minor directions do not; their eigenvectors are approximately exchanged.
+Since the two smallest eigenvalues of $\mathbf{K}^\kappa_\mathrm{coil}$ are not equal, this mismatch contributes significantly to the relative error.
+However, in the permeability model employed later, the two transverse permeabilities are assumed equal, resulting in a permeability tensor that is independent of the orientation of the two minor eigenvectors.
+It should also be noted that the oversampling procedure inevitably results in the loss of certain directional information, which may partly explain these discrepancies.

 In the following section, we employ the permeability model established here and evaluate it across various test cases within the framework of the Darcy equation \eqref{eq:DarcyEquations}.